 Calendly: the company

 Millions of people worldwide now use Calendly, from freelancers to large companies.
-The company is based in Atlanta and has focused entirely on one thing: making appointment scheduling as easy as possible.
+The company is based in Atlanta and has completely focused on one thing: making appointment scheduling as easy as possible.
 No unnecessary features, just a tool that does what it’s supposed to do.

 Who is Calendly for?